g-bardon/StructuredModel_Coexistence_BARDON/README.md

 The "analysis_article" folder contains codes to perform the analysis presented in the article.
 - Invasion_analysis folder contains the scripts that allowed us to choose the parameter sets (section 2.2) and to perform the invasion analysis computations (section 3.1)
-- Invasion_analysis folder corresponds to the supplement A (invasion analysis with the M&B's model structure)
+- Invasion_analysis_MB folder corresponds to the supplement A (invasion analysis with the M&B's model structure)
-- sensitivity_analysis folder contains the functions to compute the sensitivity (section 2.4) and the associated results (section 3.2 ; Appendix C)
+- sensitivity_analysis folder contains the functions to compute the sensitivity (section 2.4) and the associated results (section 3.2 ; Appendix B)
-- community_simulations folder gathers the scripts and figures corresponding to the section 3.3 and appendix D
+- community_simulations folder gathers the scripts and figures corresponding to the section 3.3 and appendix C
-- community_simulations_MB folder gathers the scripts and figures corresponding to the supplement C
+- community_simulations_MB folder gathers the scripts and figures corresponding to the supplement D
--
+- dynamics_simulations folder gathers the scripts and figures correspondting to the Supplement B

 The "analysis_report" folder corresponds to the codes used before september 2020.
 These codes were used to perform analysis described in "Rapport M2 Gael Bardon".
 The codes in this folder correspond to:
 - computation_R0_combined_model.R : Computation of invasion criteria in the combined model (section 2.4)